cjhillbrand/websocket-sandbox/README.md

 * Prefix: We include this prefix so incase there are multiple people working on one account there won't be any collisions.
 This will be a unique string of characters that you choose.
 * Resource: This is the given resource name that the documentation gives it.

-## Task 1: Creating DynamoDB Tables
+## TASK 1: Creating DynamoDB Tables

 1. Visit the
 <a href="https://console.aws.amazon.com/dynamodb/" target="_blank">DynamoDB console</a>